iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 The Transcation_Builder struct contains public accessible fields.
 The set values can be validated in the build() function which then returns the constructed transaction.
-Moreover, also the Proof-Of-Work will be part of the build() function.
+Moreover, also the Proof-Of-Work will be called in the build() function.

 ```rust
 #[derive(Default)]